AKushWarrior/steel_crypt/README.md

 [tracker]: https://github.com/AKushWarrior/steel_crypt/issues

+---

 ## TODO's

 - [x] Create Project + add "Starter Set" of algorithms
 - [x] Add more, different hashes
-- [ ] Add more, different 2-way encryption algorithms
+- [ ] Add more, different 2-way encryption algorithms (In progress...)
 - [ ] Try to add more packaging options
 - [x] Tackle adding an RSA solution
 - [x] Create a more complete password solution
 - [x] Add more detailed example
+- [ ] Update Reading to reflect new algorithms

+---

 ## Reading
 - Look at these links for further information on ciphers, hashes, and terminology used here: